 Our guide to drone etiquette will help you secure your shot without endangering yourself or others

 Drone operators get a bad rep, arguably with good reason.
-Near-misses with planes have more than tripled in two years.
-Irresponsible operators have risked lives, closed airports and stressed wildlife – all in pursuit of a video clip.
+Pre-pandemic, near-misses with planes more than tripled in two years while irresponsible operators risked lives, closed airports and stressed wildlife – all in pursuit of a video clip.

-We, being travel bloggers, certainly understand the appeal of drone ownership.
+We certainly understand the appeal.
 We’ve marvelled at sweeping shots of dazzling landscapes, but we’ve also seen the less palatable side of this lofty pursuit.
 We’ve seen operators get too close to people and animals and act inconsiderately in quiet places.

 Our guide to drone etiquette will help you secure your shot without endangering yourself or others.